Skip to main content

 Graciela Selaimen

-A journalist focused on social justice and a pioneer in digital rights in Brazil.
+Social justice journalist and digital rights pioneer in Brazil.
 She has a distinguished career in philanthropic work.
 She co-founded the Instituto Nupef and currently is the regional leader for Latin America at IRIS.

-• Stay updated with the latest on narrative work.
+• Stay up to date on narrative work.